Casirivimab and Imdevimab photo

 - No dose adjustment for renal function, effect of hepatic dysfunction is unknown

-- Unopened vials require storage under refrigeration
+- Unopened vials required storage under refrigeration

-- Adverse events may occur
+- Adverse events:

 - Began within 1 hour of completing the infusion and required treatment with epinephrine